Our Policy on Curriculum Design

 - To cultivate leadership capacity by repeating the cycle of participants’ understanding of their own leadership styles, setting goals, exercising them in a diversified environment, and reflecting on this as well as taking in the perspectives of others.

-- Prior assignments: Participants are required to submit an assignment prior to the program in Japan.
-They research on the given topic including the current situation, the major challenges and their countermeasures, and make a presentation.
-By consulting with the staff, participants develop the contents of the presentation.
+Participants are required to submit an assignment prior to the program in Japan.
+They undertake research on a given topic including outlining the current situation, the major challenges and their countermeasures, and making a presentation.
+By consulting with staff, participants develop the contents of their presentation.

-- Lecture and Workshop on Leadership: Participants are exposed to various ideas of leadership, including definitions, major theories and different styles.
-That will lead participants understanding their leadership styles and goal setting as well as explore what is leadership throughout the program.
+Participants are exposed to various ideas of leadership, including definitions, major theories and different styles.
+That will lead to participants’ understanding their leadership styles and goal setting as well as to explore what leadership is throughout the program.

-- Sharing of own leadership experience: Participants who have various professional and cultural backgrounds share their own leadership experience.
+Participants who have various professional and cultural backgrounds share their own leadership experience.
 Looking back at their own experience, participants can make clear goals for participating in the program.
-Also knowing various leadership styles of each other stimulates mutual learning about leadership throughout the program.
+Also knowing the various leadership styles of each other stimulates mutual learning about leadership throughout the program.

 The underpinning section demonstrates the response of various stakeholders in Japan to natural and man-made disasters which are obstacles to sustainable development.
 Through this, participants can acquire the idea of building a society with resilience and in harmony with nature.

-Group Study/Research: Participants proceed with group study/research, utilizing all the learning elements gained from seminars and field Studies in the program.
+Participants proceed with group study/research, utilizing all the learning elements gained from seminars and field studies in the program.
 In the series of group discussions on leadership and selected topic, each group summarize discussion result in presentation slides and report as an outcome of the program.
-In the process of the group study/research, lecturers and staff may become involved, if necessary, in order to achieve following points.
+In the process of the Group Study/Research, lecturers and staff may become involved, if necessary, in order to achieve following points.

 Process of Group Study/Research

-- Participants work in the same group which has diversity in terms of country, specialized fields, and occupations for 6 days.
-Each member is responsible for developing their team from forming stage to the performing stage, as a leader and a follower.
-In the process of team development, each member will enhance their own leadership capacities by repeating the cycle of setting goals, exercising them, and reflecting on this, as well as taking in the perspectives of others.
+Participants work in the same group which has diversity in terms of country, specialized fields, and occupations for 6 days.
+Each member is responsible for developing their team from the forming stage to the performing stage, as a leader and a follower.
+In the process of team development, each member will enhance their own leadership capacities by repeating the cycle of setting goals, exercising them, and reflecting on this, as well as allowing for the perspectives of others.

-- Sharing with committee chairperson: Make presentations based on the final group presentation and individual report and receive feedback.
+- 1. Make presentations based on the final group presentation and individual report and receive feedback from the Country Committee Chairperson.

 In order to deepen the learning experience, the IATSS Forum program also has the following learning opportunities for participants in the program in addition to the above program contents.